15 Tips For Growing Carrots in Hot and Arid Desert Climates

 Loosen Compacted Soil

-Compact soils are those that feel like they have been driven over by a 12-ton truck – hard, poor water drainage, and stunted plant growth (if any).
+Compact soils feel like they have been driven over by a 12-ton truck: hard, poor water drainage, and stunted plant growth (if any).
 Many desert soils are compact, especially if your backyard garden is in a neighborhood where heavy construction machines once roamed as your house was being built.

-As a gardener, you can combat compact soils before planting by deep forking, though be prepared for a workout.
-Use a well-built garden fork or a broadfork and break through the compaction manually, working down at least 12” deep.
+You can combat compact soils before planting by deep forking, though be prepared for a workout.
+Use a well-built garden fork or a broadfork and break through the compaction manually, working down at least 12″ deep.

 Some extra-heavy clay areas may require a pickaxe or shovel to break it up.
-Incorporate as much compost as possible to your planting area and never walk on your growing area to prevent any more compaction
+Incorporate as much compost as possible into your planting area and never walk on your growing area to prevent further compaction.

 Add Compost